Palm Beach County Beaches

 - DuBois Park and Peanut Island are guarded seven days a week during Palm Beach County public school summer break.

 - Peanut Island is guarded from 9:15 am - 4:45 pm.

 - After school starts, the swimming areas at DuBois Park and Peanut Island are guarded ONLY on weekends during the public school year.

 Please note, no dogs are allowed on county beaches, except where posted in designated areas at Ocean Cay Park, Jupiter.
 For general information about bringing dogs to County-operated parks, please click here.

 Palm Beach County Ocean Rescue: Lifesaving and Marine Safety for 40 Years

-NOTICE: Due to weather conditions, an unusual amount of seaweed may be present.
+Due to weather conditions, an unusual amount of seaweed may be present.
 Check the beach conditions page for more information.